 - The Communist party supported the war waged by the British since they were allied with the Soviet Union.

-- Subhas Chandra Bose, was by this time, organising the Indian National Army and the Azad Hind government from outside the country.
+- Subhas Chandra Bose, was by this time, organizing the Indian National Army and the Azad Hind government from outside the country.

 - C Rajagopalachari, resigned from the INC since he was not in favour of complete independence.